-Susanne is a biologist working for a UK based pharmaceutical group.
-In view of the implementation of a specific project, she moves to Switzerland for 10 months and works for the Swiss subsidiary of the group.
+Susanne, not married, no children, is a biologist working for a UK based pharmaceutical group.
+In view of the implementation of a specific project, she moves to Switzerland for 7 months and works for the Swiss subsidiary of the group that is based in Zurich.
 Her monthly gross salary amounts to CHF 8'000.